oehrasa/Oehrasa-Bookies-Addon/README.md

 </details>

 <details>
-<summary><b>Bookshelf-Filler</b> - Fill Chiseled Bookshelf with books</summary>
+<summary><b>Bookshelf-Filler</b> - Fill Chiselled Bookshelf with books</summary>

 1. Enable module
 2. Select an area of position using Axe
 3. Set position 1 corner
 4. Set position 2 corner
 5. To reset position just click again with Axe tools
-6. Optionally : Hold and click with Gaples to take out book from chiseled bookshelf
+6. Optionally : Hold and click with Gaples to take out book from chiselled bookshelf
-7. Optionally : Hold and click with Pickaxes tool to count how many book in chiseled bookshelf area
+7. Optionally : Hold and click with Pickaxes tool to count how many book in chiselled bookshelf area
 </details>

 <details>